oberocks/superjsonic/README.md

 # Super JSonic

-A set of powerful and tiny JavaScript ES Module (ESM) tooling classes to help developers turn declaritive JSON, atomic CSS classes, and copy/media into HTML DOM Elements.
+A set of powerful and tiny JavaScript ES Module (ESM) tooling classes to help developers turn an opinionated JavaScript object, atomic CSS classes, HTML attributes, and copy into HTML DOM Elements.

 <br>